shoeffner/mthesis/src/state_of_the_art.md

 tracking, but the current version does not yet offer this functionality.
 However, it does perform head pose estimation [@Patacchiola2017].
-Since its publication about the head pose estimation is from 2017, it is possible that gaze estimation will be added in the future.
+Since its publication about the head pose estimation is from 2017, it is possible that gaze estimation will be added in the future.\nowidow[3]